Frequently Asked Questions

 Is the program offered in the evenings or weekends?

 General degree courses may be taken on evenings and weekends but the clinical field experience and most the MLT technical courses are only offered during the daytime hours weekday hours.
-Some of the MLT lecture courses are offered in the distance learning, Internet mode, but may have daytime seminars.
+All of the MLT lecture courses are offered online.

 Can I work part-time while in the program?